Douglas Drane Career Development Professor in Information Technology and Management

 Associate Professor of Applied Economics

-Alberto Cavallo is an Associate Professor of Applied Economics at the MIT Sloan School of Management, and a Faculty Research Fellow at the National Bureau of Economic Research.
+Alberto Cavallo is the Douglas Drane Career Development Professor in Information Technology and Management and an Associate Professor of Applied Economics at the MIT Sloan School of Management, and a Faculty Research Fellow at the National Bureau of Economic Research.

 Alberto Cavallo's research focuses on the micro-level behavior of prices and its implications for macroeconomic models and policies.
 His empirical work is based on the use of daily data collected from hundreds of online retailers around the world.
 He co-founded the Billion Prices Project at MIT, an academic initiative that pioneered the use of online data to conduct research on high-frequency price dynamics and inflation measurement.
 He is also a co-founder of PriceStats, the leading global provider of inflation statistics, and Dineromail, the first online-payments company in Latin America,